codicis-dux/nvidia-GPU-monitor/README.md

 4. Monitor GPU resource consumption during the workload.
 5. Stop or reset the session when the measurement is complete.

+## LLM benchmarking

+GPU Monitor is designed to help monitor GPU resource consumption during LLM inference and other GPU-intensive workloads.

+The session function makes it possible to isolate a workload and observe its resource consumption over a defined period.

-This can be useful when comparing models, configurations, quantization levels or other inference parameters.
+This can be useful when comparing models, configurations, quantization levels or inference parameters.

-GPU Monitor is a monitoring tool and is not intended to replace dedicated profiling or benchmarking software.

 ## Gaming

-GPU Monitor can also be used for general GPU monitoring while gaming.
+GPU Monitor can also be used to monitor GPU usage and power consumption during gaming sessions.

-For example, it can help monitor GPU resource consumption during a gaming session and observe power usage over an extended period.
+For example, it can help answer a simple question:

+> How much GPU power does my game actually consume during a six-hour
+> gaming session?

 ## Requirements